-The Company has a 90% participating interest and operates Block 2B offshore the Republic of South Africa.
-Crown Energy AB indirectly holds the remaining 10% participating interest.
+The Company has a 90% participating interest and operates Block 2B offshore the Republic of South Africa, in a proven oil basin with an existing discovery.
+Crown indirectly holds the remaining 10% participating interest.

 Block 2B covers 3,604 square kilometers of the South African Western offshore about 300 kilometers north of Cape Town.
 Water depths over the block are 50 meters to 200 meters.
 Over the main area of interest in the block, the A-J rift graben, water depth ranges from 140 meters to 160 meters.